 - Coordinate the provision of special services and assessments through providers such as, but not limited to, intermediate units, consortiums, neighboring districts, and/or other providers along with referrals and liaison services to mental health agencies, medical specialists, and private providers.

 An educator certified in this field may provide:

 - School staff development services regarding their collegial studies

 - Services in the role of mentor or advisor

-When a school district employs an individual in the job title “school psychologist,” this person must be a certified school psychologist.
+When a school employs an individual in the job title "School Psychologist," this individual must hold a PDE-issued school psychologist certificate.

 Counseling performed by school psychologists shall be primarily of a behavioral modification or psychological nature.
 A certified school psychologist may not provide services that are specifically reserved for a certified school counselor.

-Only certified school psychologists can administer individual tests of intelligence, or individual or group tests of behavioral tendencies, psychological and emotional adjustment which require specialized and advanced training for administration, analysis, and interpretation.
+Only certified school psychologists are certified to administer individual tests of intelligence, individual or group tests of behavioral tendencies, or psychological and emotional adjustment assessments which require specialized and advanced training for administration, analysis, and interpretation.